Joseph-Lam/Aloha-Homepage/README.md

-Project 1 Part 2
+#Project 1 Part 2 Aloha Website

-Aloha Website
+##Tools and Methods used:
+-HTML
+-CSS
+-JS

+##General Overview:
+-First Project working with HTML and CSS.
+-Learned to utilize flexbox for styling
+-include a list-based navigation bar with smooth scrolling -used JS for incorporating a image slider for the product area -Also used JS to display an alert box after submitting an email for subscription

 Met requirements for this Project:
 -Contains single .html file and external CSS file.
 -root directory organized to the best of my abilities -.gitignore file present
 -navigation menu incorporated into website
--flexbox used to create a mobile-first reponsive website -3 screen sizes for mobile, 600px and 1240px created
+-3 screen sizes for mobile, tablet, and desktop created -validated markup online

--smooth scrolling, flickity, and alert added using JS

--validated markup online

--test test test